Vikas-PK/RISC-V-based-MYTH/README.md

 We also implemented **instruction and register memory access mechanisms** to enable full instruction execution.
 The design was validated through **verification using a dedicated testbench**, ensuring functional correctness of the single-cycle processor.

+Block diagram of the developed **Single cycle processor**,
 <img width="1686" height="1056" alt="image" src="https://github.com/user-attachments/assets/4c794860-44f5-430f-b9db-a72c744e91b1" />

-### Day 5 – Load/Store, Memory, Testing
+### Day 5 – 5-Stage Pipelined RISC-V Processor

-Added load/store instructions, crafted a memory subsystem, and developed a testbench to verify CPU functionality—tying together software and hardware verification.
+Day 5 was dedicated to extending the single-cycle RISC-V processor into a **5-stage pipelined design** to improve instruction throughput and overall efficiency.
+The pipeline stages implemented were:
+1. **Fetch** – Retrieve instructions from memory.
+2. **Decode** – Interpret instructions and generate control signals.
+3. **Read** – Access required operands from the register file.
+4. **Execute** – Perform ALU operations and evaluate branch conditions.
+5. **Write** – Store results back to the register file or memory.

+A **waterfall diagram** was created to visualize the instruction flow across pipeline stages. **Validity (`valid`) signals** were introduced for precise **flow control**, with **end-stage validity** ensuring correct instruction retirement.

+To maintain pipeline correctness, we addressed:
+- **Data Hazards (Read After Write / RAW)** – through appropriate hazard detection and resolution techniques.
+- **Control Hazards (Branches and Jumps)** – by implementing branch prediction and flush mechanisms where necessary.

+The ALU was extended to support additional operations, and **pipelined execution** was implemented for branches, jumps, loads, and stores.
+Finally, all modules were systematically integrated, resulting in a fully functional and verified pipelined RISC-V processor.

-Block Diagram of the pipelined RISC-V processor developed on 5th day of the workshop,
+Block Diagram of the 5-stage pipelined RISC-V processor developed on 5th day of the workshop,

 <img width="683" height="1090" alt="image" src="https://github.com/user-attachments/assets/13cd8738-855e-4bfb-9ee1-8ffe210fda0f" />